 This post contains affiliate links.
 I make a commission from sales.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, read my disclosure policy.

-Fudgy brownies are ooey, gooey and full of delicious flavor.
-Gluten free, grain free, refined sugar free, and amazing.
+Gluten-free fudgy brownies are ooey, gooey and full of delicious flavor.
+They’re also grain-free and refined sugar-free, and amazing.

-These fudgy brownies are about to become your new favorite from-scratch made brownies.
-Not only are they completely homemade, they are also gluten, grain, dairy and refined sugar free!
+Not only are they completely homemade, they are also gluten, grain, dairy and refined sugar-free!
 They are super easy to make and they lack zero flavor.

 Why you’ll love this recipe